slai-labs/get-beam/examples/dlite-v2/README.md

 # DLite deployment with Beam

-[DLite](https://huggingface.co/aisquared/dlite-v2-1_5b) can be deployed on Beam for development on serverless GPUs.
+[DLite](https://huggingface.co/aisquared/dlite-v2-1_5b) can be run on the cloud with a single command, using Beam.

 1. [Create an account on Beam](https://beam.cloud).
 It's free and you don't need a credit card.